 Growing Economic Vitality in her community

-Amy is passionate about her community, and has been devoted to improving the economic vitality of the Mad River valley, She served as a very active Board Chair of her local Chamber of Commerce where she led the positive transformation in turning the Chamber around.
+Amy is passionate about her community, and has been devoted to improving the economic vitality of the Mad River valley, She served as a very active Board Chair of her local Chamber of Commerce for 2 years, where she led the positive transformation in turning the Chamber around.
 It's now on it's way to becoming a community asset and much needed direct marketing organization for her community.
 She's also the Founder and former Chair of the the Mad River Valley Wellness Alliance (a nonprofit collaborative of business owners who are committed to helping residents and visitors invest in themselves and enhance their journey of health and well being.)

 Personal Growth & Wellness Retreats